Agatha Bârsescu: Career

 In 1905, Bârsescu sailed to New York City, falling sick as a result of the rough passage.
 After recovery, she performed in 20 shows at the Irving Place Theatre, a German-language theatre.
-She was offered a long-term contract, but had to return to Europe to honour previous commitments.
+She was offered a long-term contract, but had to return to Europe to honour prior commitments.
 In 1912, under the name Agathe Barcesque, she played the role of the abbess in the German silent film, The Miracle, an Austro-German co-production.
-The film, initially directed by Max Reinhardt and concluded under the direction of the French director, Michel-Antoine Carré, which was an adaptation of the novel The Miracle by Karl Vollmöller, with music by Engelbert Humperdinck, was shot mainly in Vienna.
+The film, initially directed by Max Reinhardt and concluded under the direction of the French director, Michel-Antoine Carré, was an adaptation of the novel The Miracle by Karl Vollmöller, with music by Engelbert Humperdinck.
+The film was shot mainly in Vienna.
 After this, Bârsescu decided to return to America.
 She starred in several successful shows, but then World War I began and she ended up spending ten years in the US.
 She spent time in New York taking part in shows at the Irving Place with immigrant Romanian Jews.

 In 1925 Bârsescu returned to Romania, settling in Iași, where she taught at the Conservatory of Dramatic Art for almost 15 years.
 She appeared sporadically on the stage of the Iași National Theatre and the National Theatre in the roles that had made her famous.

 Personal life

 Following the deaths of her mother and her sister, Zoe, Bârsescu became responsible for Zoe's two children.
-She had also broken her engagement with the Prince of Ghica‐Comăneşti.
-These were perhaps reasons why she decided to start life anew by moving to Hamburg.
-She stayed there for three years, after which she was forced to move again to be freed from the unwanted attention she had been receiving from an admirer.
-In 1907.
-Bârsescu married the actor :ro:Constantin Radovici (1864-1916).
-They separated in 1910 after he suddenly decided to return to Romania.
+She had also broken her engagement with the Prince of Ghica-Comăneşti.
+These were perhaps the reasons why she decided to start life anew by moving to Hamburg.
+She stayed there for three years after which she was forced to move again to get away from the unwanted attention she had been receiving from an admirer.
+In 1907, Bârsescu married the actor Constantin Radovici (1864-1916).
+They separated in 1910 after he decided to return to Romania.

 Death

 Bârsescu died in Iași on 22 November 1939 and was buried in the Eternitatea cemetery in Iași.
-The following inscription was engraved on her funeral plaque: “Here rests the brilliant tragic actress, Agata Bârsescu, glory of the Romanian nation, who performed to perfection, in the country and abroad.”
-The street on which is situated the Iași National Theatre is named in her honour.
+The following inscription was engraved on her funeral plaque: "Here rests the brilliant tragic actress, Agata Bârsescu, glory of the Romanian nation, who performed to perfection, in the country and abroad."
+The street where the Iași National Theatre is located, is named after her.
 A postage stamp was issued in her honour in 1983.